TedHusted/awake/awake.md/awake.md

 * “Your mind is for having ideas, not holding them.” – David Allen
 * “You have power over your mind – not outside events.” – Marcus Aurelius

-Grace says, “Fusion blends popular self-help techniques with the wisdom of the ancients into a practical everyday framework for living a full life.”
+Grace says, “Fusion blends popular self-help techniques with the wisdom of the ancients.
+Fusion is a practical everyday framework for living a full life.”

 She circles back across the stage and continues.

 “Before Fusion, I was busy.
 But I wasn’t getting enough done.
 Half of the problem was that I never knew when I was done.
-So I just kept going. “
+So I kept going. “

-Pausing at center stage, Grace looks directly into the audience.
+Pausing at center stage, Grace looks out at the audience.

 “I remember one night sitting at my desk, exhausted.
 My mind was racing.
 My task list was endless and yet still incomplete. — That’s when I realized I was working hard, but not working smart.”